-Gathering and Processing Facilities, Pipeline Systems and Rail
+Gathering and Processing Facilities and Pipeline Systems

-Peyto delivers its products through gathering and processing facilities and pipeline systems some of which it does not own and by rail.
-The amount of oil and natural gas that Peyto can produce and sell is subject to the accessibility, availability, proximity and capacity of these gathering and processing facilities, pipeline systems and railway lines.
-The lack of availability of capacity in any of the gathering and processing facilities, pipeline systems and railway lines, and in particular the processing facilities, could result in Peyto's inability to realize the full economic potential of its production or in a reduction of the price offered for Peyto's production.
-Although pipeline expansions are ongoing, the lack of firm pipeline capacity continues to affect the oil and natural gas industry and limit the ability to produce and market oil and natural gas production.
+Peyto delivers its products through gathering and processing facilities and pipeline systems some of which it does not own.
+The amount of oil and natural gas that the Corporation can produce and sell is subject to the accessibility, availability, proximity and capacity of these gathering and processing facilities and pipeline systems.
+The lack of availability of capacity in any of the gathering and processing facilities and pipeline systems, and in particular the processing facilities, could result in the Corporation's inability to realize the full economic potential of its production or in a reduction of the price offered for the Corporation's production.
+In 2015, Peyto experienced temporary interruptible and firm service curtailments on TransCanada's Nova Gas Transmission system.
+The lack of firm pipeline capacity continues to affect the oil and natural gas industry and limit the ability to produce and market oil and natural gas production.
 In addition, the pro-rationing of capacity on inter-provincial pipeline systems continues to affect the ability to export oil and natural gas.
+Unexpected shut downs or curtailment of capacity of pipelines for maintenance or integrity work or because of actions taken by regulators could also affect the Corporation's production, operations and financial results.
 Furthermore, producers are increasingly turning to rail as an alternative means of transportation.
-In recent years, the volume of crude oil shipped by rail in North America has increased dramatically and it is projected to continue in this upward trend.
-Any significant change in market factors or other conditions affecting these infrastructure systems and facilities, as well as any delays in constructing new infrastructure systems and facilities could harm Peyto's business and, in turn, Peyto's financial condition, results of operations and cash flows.
+Any significant change in market factors or other conditions affecting these infrastructure systems and facilities, as well as any delays in constructing new infrastructure systems and facilities could harm the Corporation's business and, in turn, the Corporation's financial condition, results of operations and cash flows.
+The federal government has signaled that it plans to review the National Energy Board approval process for large projects.
+This may cause the timeframe for project approvals to increase for current and future applications.